What Is Mobility Training? How to Elevate Your Fitness with Enhanced Movement

 The benefits of dynamic stretching

 Dynamic stretching increases blood flow, warms up the muscles, and improves joint mobility.
-It prepares your body for physical activity by enhancing range of motion and reducing stiffness.
+It prepares your body for physical activity and exercise by enhancing range of motion and reducing stiffness.

 Examples of dynamic stretching